El Portal Porcelana

 Founded in 1915, the Nadal Porcelain company is probably the oldest extant contemporary fine porcelain manufacturer in the Valencian region of Spain.
 It was formerly noted for its unusual mixture of matte and gloss surfaces within the same model.
 Today, its standard finish is either a gloss or something very much akin to Gres in the Lladró line.

-I don't find the range of themes treated in the Nadal corpus to be as large as that in Lladró.
+I don't find the range of themes treated in the Nadal corpus to be as broad as that in Lladró.
 Nadal has had a strong interest in Egyptian motifs and has done a number of Gres figurines and busts on Egyptian themes.

 Nadal's "Offering to Osiris" is a limited edition of 5000 that expresses Nadal's aesthetic interest in Egyptian themes.
 It currently retails at $575.